How to buy Fletcher Building (FBU) shares in Australia

 Learn how to easily invest in Fletcher Building shares.

-Fletcher Building Limited is a building materials business based in Australia.
-Fletcher Building shares (FBU) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Fletcher Building has a trailing 12-month revenue of around $8.1 billion.
+Fletcher Building is a building materials business based in Australia.
+Fletcher Building shares (FBU) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Fletcher Building has a trailing 12-month revenue of around $8.4 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Fletcher Building

-- Purchase now or later.
+Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Fletcher Building reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

-- Check in on your investment.
+Check on your investment.
 Congratulations, you own a part of Fletcher Building.
-Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
+You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.